bolken44/counterfactual_temperatures/repkit/code/ado/README.md

 # Stata command `cftemp`

+version: 1.0 (September 24, 2025)

-The `cftemp` program takes a panel dataset with some fine temporal variation in temperature (say, place-day level) and transforms it to an aggregated panel dataset (say, place-year level) with variables holding the *realized* and *expected* number of days that fall in each of a user-specified set of temperature bins.
+The `cftemp` program takes a panel dataset with some fine temporal variation in temperature (say, place-day level) and transforms it to an aggregated panel dataset (say, place-year level) with variables holding the *realized* and *expected* number of days that fall into each temperature bin, the bounds and interval of which are specified by the user.

 Under the default syntax, the counterfactual (expected number of days) is calculated using yearly trends in temperature for each place-month WITH empirical Bayesian shrinkage toward the mean for all geographic units.